tjbutz/class.js/README.md

 ## Version History

+ * 0.8.0 (2013/11/23, published to npm)
+  * Named Classes
+  * Namespace can now have a different context
  * 0.7.1 (2012/12/19, published to npm)
   * Fixed constructor after inheritance
  * 0.7.0 (2012/8/26, published to npm)